 When troubleshooting an irrigation system, it is important to know the various bad valve symptoms that can cause sprinkler problems.
 When a sprinkler valve is not working properly, the effects can vary widely.
 A sprinkler valve has many components that can break or malfunction.
 To complicate matters, a bad valve doesn’t always behave the same way.
 Bad valve symptoms can appear to be a broken sprinkler head or household water pressure problems.
 Knowing the symptoms of a broken sprinkler valve can make troubleshooting your irrigation system problems much easier.
 Here are bad valve symptoms to look for.

 Leaks Around the Valve

 Leaks are a pretty obvious symptom of a broken sprinkler valve.
-Leaking around the valve could be caused by a number of issues.
+Leaking around the valve could be caused by many issues.
 Look closely at where the water is leaking from.
 Is it coming from around the solenoid?
 Is the anti-siphon part of the valve the source of the leak?
 Or is the sprinkler valve leaking around the housing of the valve?
-Getting to the root of the problem is the first step so that you can more accurately weigh the cost of replacing a valve vs repairing it.
+Getting to the root of the problem is the first step so that you can more accurately weigh the cost of replacing a valve vs. repairing it.

 Low or No Water to the Sprinkler Heads

 If the sprinkler heads seem to be getting very little or no water but the valve is clearly on this could be a bad valve symptom.
 Sprinkler pressure problems could be caused by the sprinkler valve not allowing enough flow through the valve.